kobble-ios/kobble-data/onboard.md

 ## Try some sample channels

 Here are some sample channels that you can try.
 Just drag the link into My Channels and have a look.

-This page was created with Kobble.
-With sharing enabled, you can easily share channels and tracks that you create with any Kobble user.